JohnSnowLabs/johnsnowlabs/docs/en/Spark_Spacy_Pandas_UDF_with_Arrow_Enabled_Benchmark_web.md

 *Spark NLP*: Built on top of Apache Spark, Spark NLP is inherently scalable and distributed.
 It is designed to handle large-scale data processing with distributed computing resources.
 It is well-suited for processing vast amounts of data across multiple nodes.

-*SpaCy with pandas UDFs*: Using SpaCy within a pandas UDF (User-Defined Function) and Arrow for efficient data transfer can bring SpaCy's power into the Spark ecosystem.
+*SpaCy with pandas UDFs*: Using SpaCy within a pandas UDF (User-Defined Function) and Arrow for efficient data transfer can bring SpaCy's abilities into the Spark ecosystem.
 However, while Arrow optimizes the serialization and deserialization between JVM and Python processes, the scalability of this approach is still limited by the fact that the actual NLP processing is single-node (by SpaCy) for each partition of your Spark DataFrame.

 - **Performance:**

 *Spark NLP*: Since it's natively built on top of Spark, it is optimized for distributed processing.
 The performance is competitive, especially when you are dealing with vast amounts of data that need distributed processing.

-*SpaCy with pandas UDFs*: SpaCy is incredibly fast and efficient for single-node processing.
+*SpaCy with pandas UDFs*: SpaCy is fast for single-node processing.
 The combination of SpaCy with Arrow-optimized UDFs can be performant for moderate datasets or tasks.
 However, you might run into bottlenecks when scaling to very large datasets unless you have a massive Spark cluster.

 - **Ecosystem Integration:**